On the Strong Feller Property of Stochastic Delay Differential Equations with Singular Drift: Introduction

-The strong Feller property with respect to the state space $\R^d$ of equation \eqref{eq} without delay drift has also been shown by Zhang in \cite{Zhang2011}.
+Da Prato, Elworthy and Zabczyk have studied the strong Feller property for stochastic semilinear equations with unbounded coefficients in \cite{DaPrato}.
+The strong Feller property with respect to the state space $\R^d$ of equation \eqref{eq} with unbounded non-functional drift has been shown by Zhang in \cite{Zhang2011}.
 However, in this paper we are interested in the state space of path segments $C([-r,0],\R^d)$.
 Several Harnack inequalities have been studied for stochastic delay differential equations, which imply the strong Feller property.
 Es-Sarhir, von Renesse and Scheutzow have investigated the case $b\equiv0$ and $\sigma\equiv const$ in \cite{es-sarhir2009}.
 Wang and Yuan have established results for non-constant and uniformly non-degenerate diffusion coefficients, which do not depend on the past, in \cite{WangYuan}.
 By remark 1.4 in \cite{es-sarhir2009}, the strong Feller property might not be given if the diffusion term is of real functional nature.
 Both papers are based on a coupling technique.

-However, we do not use a coupling technique but the probabilistic approach of Maslowski and Seidler, see \cite{Maslowski2000}.
+However, we do not use a coupling technique but the probabilistic approach of Maslow-\\ ski and Seidler, see \cite{Maslowski2000}.
 In order to deal with discontinuous drift coefficients, we consider a certain convergence for topological spaces, see Theorem \ref{MainTheorem1}.
 As a result, we gain a simple method to derive the strong Feller property of equation \eqref{eq} from the well-posedness and the strong Feller property of the simpler special case $B\equiv 0$ and $b\equiv 0$. \begin{Notation} We denote by $\norm{\cdot}_{OP}$ and $\norm{\cdot}_{HS}$ the operator norm and respectively the Hilbert-Schmidt norm for matrices $A\in\R^{d\times d}$, i.e.

 Additionally, we write for $a,b\in[-\infty,+\infty]$

 \end{Notation} \begin{Notation} In the sequel, let $r>0$ be an arbitrary but fixed number and define

 equipped with the supremum norm $\norm{\cdot}_\infty$.
 For a process $X$ defined on $[t-r,t]$ with $t\geq0$, we write